skulltech/aws-solutions-architect-associate-notes/README.md

 # VPC

-We cannot route traffic to a __NAT gateway__ or __VPC gateway__ endpoints through a __VPC peering__ connection, a __VPN connection__, or __AWS Direct Connect__.
+We cannot route traffic to a __NAT gateway__ or __VPC gateway endpoints__ through a __VPC peering__ connection, a __VPN connection__, or __AWS Direct Connect__.
 A NAT gateway or VPC gateway endpoints cannot be used by resources on the other side of these connections.
 Conversely, a NAT gateway // VPC gateway endpoints cannot send traffic over VPC endpoints, AWS VPN connections, Direct Connect or VPC Peering connections either.

 Every route table contains a __local route__ for communication within the VPC over IPv4.
 We __cannot modify or delete__ these routes.

-__VPC Endpoints always take precedence__ over NAT Gateways or Internet Gateways.
+__VPC endpoints always take precedence__ over NAT Gateways or Internet Gateways.

 Network ACL __rules are evaluated in order__, starting with the lowest numbered rule.
 As soon as a rule matches, it is applied regardless of any higher numbered rule that may contradict it.